 You can also add the criteria bsft_open_message_uuid is empty in the trigger filter to ensure that a message is sent to users who have not yet opened a message that was sent as a part of the campaign.

 You can specify if and when a user who has entered the campaign can enter the campaign again.
+You can change the journey re-qualification settings only when the campaign is in draft state.

 - For event triggered campaigns, you can specify that users can requalify once at any time, once in a lifetime, or multiple times concurrently.